antmicro/kenning/docs/source/kenning-variables.md

 Passes verbosity of Kenning logs to other libraries.

 This is useful for debugging purposes, but it may cause a lot of noise in the logs.

+## `KENNING_DISABLE_IO_VALIDATION`

+By default Kenning, before and after each inference, validates received data with defined specification.
+Similar check is done before evaluation.

+These validations can be disabled defining `KENNING_DISABLE_IO_VALIDATION` variable.